Japan suspends 1.6 mln doses of Moderna shot after contamination reports | Health

 A Health Ministry official said Takeda first found out about the contaminated vials on Aug.
 16 and reported the issue to the government on Wednesday.
 The delay was because Takeda needed time to gather information on which vials were affected and where they were in the country, the official said.
 Moderna said the contamination could be due to a manufacturing issue in one of the production lines at its contract manufacturing site in Spain.

+The European Medicines Agency (EMA) said it was investigating the contamination incident and was assessing whether there was an impact on EU supplies.
+"EMA is investigating the matter and has requested the marketing authorisation holder to provide information on any potential impact on batches supplied to the EU in addition to details on the ongoing root cause investigation," the agency said in a statement to Reuters.

+Moderna has so far delivered to the EU over 70 million doses of its COVID-19 vaccine, EU's public data show.
+The company has two contracts with the 27-nation bloc for a total supply of up to 460 million shots.
+SETBACK

-A spokesperson for the company added that the affected production batch, plus two more batches held back out of caution because they were processed before and after the affected batches, were meant for distribution only in Japan.
+A Moderna spokesperson said the affected production batch, plus two more batches held back out of caution because they were processed before and after the affected batches, were meant for distribution only in Japan.
 Spanish pharma company Rovi, which bottles or "fills and finishes" Moderna vaccines for markets other than the United States, said it is investigating possible contamination of Moderna doses and the issue appeared to be limited to a few batches bound for Japan.

 Shares in Rovi dropped 4.6%.
 The suspension is a fresh setback for Moderna, whose partners had production delays last month that disrupted supplies to countries including South Korea.